 Ryan and I chose his shirt to complement my navy dress, since it was the same color but a different shade.
 I tell my clients to steer clear of prints that are either really tiny or really big, but most plaid shirts like this one are perfect for adding a little pattern interest.

 And then I added the green cardigan to keep it from being too much blue.
 Complementary colors!
-The cardigan also gives the session more of a fall feel (because fall is my favorite), and it is flattering on my arms.
-I wouldn't say I hate my arms by any means, but they're not exactly nicely toned either.
+The cardigan also gives the session more of a fall feel (because fall is my favorite), and it's flattering on my arms.
 And if a little sweater means that I won't have to look at a photo and say "my arms look terrible", then bring on the sweaters!

 See how my dress and his pants are the darks, my sweater is a mid-tone gray, and his shirt is a light tone?
 That's tricky to see when you're looking at colorful outfits, but when you nail it, it's awesome!